Competition Rules

 – A. Scriabin: Concerto for piano and orchestra Op.
 20

-Possible changes to the programme must be made using the appropriate form, and submitted to the administration no later than 15th June 2023.
+Any changes to the music programme for the final rounds must be made using the appropriate form and submitted to the administration by 13 June 2027.

 6. PRIVACY RIGHTS

-On registering for the competition, a candidate implicitly authorises the Busoni – Mahler Foundation administration to utilise, at their discretion, personal data and photographic images provided as well as the audio-visual recordings.
-This extends to internet distribution of the competition rounds, to which the competitor will have been admitted (see the attached form and privacy text).
+On registering for the competition, each candidate implicitly authorises the administration of the Busoni-Mahler Foundation to make use, at its discretion, of all personal data and photographic images provided as well as any audio-visual recording or online transmission of the rounds (see privacy form accompanying the application form).

 8. PRIZES